yuanyue-liu-group/CP-VASP/README.md

 # CP-VASP
 <p>Thank you for taking interest in CP-VASP!
 CP-VASP is a patch to the Vienna Ab-Initio Simulation Package (VASP) to enable DFT calculations under constant electrode potential.
 Using CP-VASP, the electron number, energy, and forces can be determined for any structure under a given electrode potential.
 Thus, CP-VASP enables structural relaxation and molecular dynamics (MD) simulation under a fixed electrode potential.</p>

+<p> We have recently developed version 1.1 of CP-VASP.
+This README contains instructions for installing and using version 1.1.
+If you would like to use a previous version, navigate to the desired version and consult the README in the corresponding folder.</p>

 # Prerequisites
 <p>CP-VASP is currently compatible with VASP version 6.3.2 and 6.4.2.
 Please see the VASP manual for download instructions:
     https://www.vasp.at/wiki/index.php/Installing_VASP.6.X.X</p>